ScottLNorvell/countries_ajax/README.md

 An incredibly useful app for checking out the amazing diversity of country flags...

-Now with INFINITE scrolling! (at least untill you get to zimbabwe...)
+Now with INFINITE scrolling! (at least until you get to zimbabwe...)